stytchauth/stytch-ruby-invite-users/README.md

 ##### 4. Login

-Visit `http://localhost:4567` and login with your email.
+Visit `http://localhost:4567` and send your user an invite.

+Since your own email is already on the project, you can invite an alias such as me+1@mydomain.com so that the request comes to your own email, me@mydomain.com.

-Then check for the Stytch email and click the sign in button.
+Then check for the Stytch email and click the Log in button.
 You should be signed in!